Be Careful with My Heart

-Be Careful with My Heart is a 2012 Philippine television drama series starring Jodi Sta.
+Be Careful with My Heart is a Philippine television drama romance series broadcast by ABS-CBN.
+Directed by Jeffrey R. Jeturian, Mervyn B. Brondial and Theodore Boborol, it stars Jodi Sta.
 Maria and Richard Yap.
-The series aired on ABS-CBN's PrimeTanghali noontime block and worldwide via The Filipino Channel from July 9, 2012 to November 28, 2014.
+It aired on the network's Prime Tanghali line up and worldwide on TFC from July 9, 2012 to November 28, 2014, and was replaced by Give Love on Christmas.